Knowledge collapse and the epistemic commons

 For some early empirical indications that AI is already substituting for human effort, see Microsoft Study Finds AI Makes Human Cognition “Atrophied and Unprepared” (Lee 2025).
 I have many specific qualms about the experimental question the authors are answering there, but it’s a start.

-Kosmyna et al. (2025) find that using ChatGPT for writing assistance reduces users’ ability to memorize and accurately record their own arguments.
-The resulting output also looks much more similar across writers, raising concerns about the erosion of individual creativity and agency.
-Or maybe it causes all writers to converge on the truth(tm).
+Kosmyna et al. (2025) find that leaning on ChatGPT for writing assistance reduces writers’ ability to remember and accurately quote their own arguments.
+The resulting essays also look more alike across writers, which the authors read as an erosion of individual voice and agency.
+Or maybe it just nudges every writer towards the truth(tm).

 Invective: Why Quora isn’t useful anymore: A.I. came for the best site on the internet. is a more popular-press version of the same story.